 Adjust the heads before installing them, then fine-tune them once they’re in place with the sprinkler running.
 First, turn the top clockwise until it stops.
 That nozzle location is the starting point (the head will turn counterclockwise from there).
 Adjust the head to set the watering rotation anywhere from 40 degrees to 360 degrees counterclockwise from the starting point.
 Set the head in the canister.
 Standing behind the head, align the nozzle with the right edge of the area you want to water, such as along a driveway.
 Tighten the head in the canister.
 Carefully backfill the hole and replace the sod.

-Turn on the sprinklers at the controller.
-Allow the head to make a few rotations, then make additional adjustments while the system is running.
+Turn on the sprinklers system at the controller.
+Allow the head to make a few rotations, then make additional adjustments while the system is running for sprinklers repair.

 Low water pressure?
 Solution 1: Turn on valves at backflow device